CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 Click the top-left button and look down, then click *Export to Cytoid*.

-Follow the tips, fill in the metadata and chart, and done!
+Follow the tips, fill in the metadata and chart, and finish!

 ::: tip Tip: Adding Storyboard?
 You can also include storyboard files and resources while packing.